plone/Installers-UnifiedInstaller/README.txt

 You can use Workgroup Manager (Apple Server Admin Tools) to create groups that are typical to a production installation of Plone:

 - plone
--zeo
+- zeo

 then create users with UIDs below 500:

 - plone
 - zeo

 For each user:

- * match the Primary Group ID to the corresponding group
+- match the Primary Group ID to the corresponding group
- * decide whether to allow a shell
+- decide whether to allow a shell
- * specify the path to the home directory.
+- specify the path to the home directory.

 For root installation of a ZEO cluster on Mac OS X, custom paths might be:

-/Applications/Plone/homes/plone
+- ``/Applications/Plone/homes/plone``
-/Applications/Plone/homes/zeo
+- ``/Applications/Plone/homes/zeo``

--- when scripted installation of Plone proceeds, it will make that directory hierarchy for you.
+when scripted installation of Plone proceeds, it will make that directory hierarchy for you.

 After you configure users and groups to suit your planned use of Plone, you can re-run install.sh.